microsoft/azure-pipelines-task-lib/powershell/Docs/UsingOM.md

-# Using the VSTS .NET SDKs
+# Using the Azure DevOps .NET SDKs

 ## Bundle the SDK with your task
 Bundle the subset of the SDK required by your task.